mrasola/keskustelufoorumi/documentation/UserStories.md

 - Edit the fields to your choosing abiding to the validations
 - Click "Submit changes".
 Success redirects to the "Categories" view and failure back to the form with an error message.

+###### Delete category

+- Do the "Look categories" operations from above
+- Click "Delete" button at the bottom of the page
+- Category will be deleted right away and completely!